Errorcrafter/Errorcrafter/README.md

 - java
 - js
 - html/css (not a programming language but its still notable)
+- mcfunction (not a standard programming language, probably "esoteric" or whatever the big kids call it)
 ### things i know from skidding
 - c#
 - what was i talking about?